Employers and employees need to work together to keep each other safe during the global COVID-19 pandemic.

 If the employee cannot work normally (e.g. their normal number of hours), the employer and employee should discuss what options are available.
 This page outlines some of those options.

-If a worker is sick with COVID-19, or required to self-isolate under Ministry of Health guidelines for COVID-19, the first consideration for an employer should be to look after people, contain COVID-19 and protect public health.
+If a worker is sick with COVID-19, the first consideration for an employer should be to look after people, contain COVID-19 and protect public health.

-Employers should not require or knowingly allow workers to come to a workplace when they are sick with COVID-19 or required to self-isolate under public health guidelines for COVID-19.
+Employers should not require or knowingly allow workers to come to a workplace when they are sick with COVID-19.
 If they do, they are likely to be in breach of their duties under the Health and Safety at Work Act.

-If you are required to self-isolate because you are a household contact, or because you have registered a positive test result for COVID-19, then you will be sent a text message from the Ministry of Health's official 2328 or 2648 number.
+If you are required to self-isolate because you have tested positive for COVID-19, you will be sent a text message from the Ministry of Health's official 2328 or 2648 number.
 You can show this text message to your employer as proof of your requirement to isolate.
+We encourage employers to accept this as sufficient evidence for sick leave purposes, and not request further medical certificates.

 If you have tested positive for COVID-19 you can return to the workplace after seven days, if you do not have symptoms.
 You are not required to test in order to leave isolation.
 However, your employer may put in place a policy requiring a negative test before you return to the workplace – normal consultation requirements apply to introducing such a policy.
-These tests should be supplied by your employer, as they are not required for public health reasons.
+These tests should be supplied by your employer.
 Note that some people may return a positive test even if they are no longer infectious.

 For more information on normal consultation requirements, see: